Camilo-Pineres/Camilo-Pineres/README.md

 - 🖥 I’m currently working for Municipality of Ibagué.

-- 🧩 I’m currently learning Git, Java, GitHub Javascript and Phyton.
+- 🧩 I’m currently learning Git, Java, GitHub, SQL, Javascript and Phyton.

 - 🏂 I like to Learn more about English, Programing and I'm a Music Producer.